 Analytical techniques & data handling

 Water samples were collected and transported in coolers with ice to UBC’s EcoHydrology Lab (Earth Science Building) for analysis of dissolved organic carbon (DOC) concentrations and spectroscopic absorbance (indicator of NOM character).
 Samples were also measured for phosphate concentration using a colourmetric (ascorbic acid) orthophosphate test kit (HACH PO-19); each sample had phosphate concentration below detectable limits (0.1 mg/L).
+Did you acidify in the field?
+Filter in the field etc? what was target time between sample collection and analysis?
+Mention what you did to QAQC the bottles ie the air temp tid-bit, brown bottles, retrieval of bottles as soon as possible after an event here and then state that details are presented below

 Dissolved organic carbon (DOC) concentration and characterization